nmonga26/ONDC-SRV-Specifications/api/docs/#prd#_for_equipment_hiring.md

 #### Initiate equipment hiring journey search

-The search intent from the buyer focuses on specific agricultural equipment needs, such as irrigation equipment (defined by category codes like SRV17-1001) which corresponds to equipment like the Tractor Operated Zero-Till Seed-Cum-Fertilizer Drill.
+The search intent from the buyer focuses on specific agricultural equipment needs, such as irrigation equipment (defined by category codes like SRV17-1035) which corresponds to equipment like the Tractor.

 #### Broadcast to sellers